jeremy-jarvis/jeremy-jarvis.github.io/projects.markdown

 ## Personal Projects

+[**Descent Level Parser**](https://github.com/jeremy-jarvis/descent-tools) - A command-line tool that can parse the level file format from [Descent](https://en.wikipedia.org/wiki/Descent_(video_game)), a first-person 360-degree shooter video game from 1995 by Parallax Software and Interplay.
+The Level Parser reads the level geometry and outputs an [OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file) that can be imported into a 3D modeling tool such as Blender.

 [**Applitools Demo**](https://jeremy-jarvis.github.io/applitools-demo) - A walk-through of how to use [Applitools](https://applitools.com/) with Cucumber, Protractor, and Chai to verify the visual appearance of Angular apps.
 I've had good success using Applitools, and want to share what I have learned.
 [My walk-through](https://jeremy-jarvis.github.io/applitools-demo) is a micro-course on how these tools can be used together to create an awesome verification testing setup, and [my example repo](https://github.com/jeremy-jarvis/applitools-demo) demonstrates the result of that process.

 ## Professional Experience Highlights